pitchplay/blog-content/_posts/2016-06-22-your-relationship-with-your-headphones.md

 ## Here But Not Present

 Headphones create [bubbles](http://www.queensjournal.ca/story/2007-01-23/bubbles-sound-public-space/) around the wearers.
 These "bubbles" transport wearers to their own inclusive space.
-Headphones have become one way to say:
+Headphones have become the way to say:

 #### *I'm here, but I'm not present.*